Emmys: O-T Fagbenle rocks Nigerian look, Porter wears wings

 But the trend of the evening was color, color and more color.

-Yara Shahidi kept her jewels to a minimum as she twirled in a princess gown of emerald green by Dior, while Kaley Cuoco brought the color in a neon yellow look by Vera Wang.
+Yara Shahidi wore a Cartier necklace of yellow gold, emeralds and diamonds as she twirled in a princess gown of kelly green by Dior, while Kaley Cuoco brought the color in a neon yellow look by Vera Wang.

 There were other looks of note: Cynthia Erivo in white leather Louis Vuitton mermaid gown with a feathered hem of blue and green; Angela Bassett in body-hugging Greta Constantine in black with a bright pink ruffle traveling from top to floor; and Elizabeth Olsen with the unique privilege of wearing a white look designed by The Row, the brand of her twin sisters, Mary-Kate and Ashley.